We are experiencing a problem with some of our phone lines which is causing delays in answering calls to some phone numbers. Read more

 To find out the differenet types of specialised imaging services we offer, expand the sections below:

-A transthoracic echo is an easy and safe test which provides information on heart muscle function and valve function.
-It is particularly useful before and after cardiac surgery and for patients following a heart attack.
+A transthoracic echo is a test which provides information on heart muscle and valve function.
+It's useful before and after cardiac surgery and if you've had a heart attack.

-The physiologist moves a small, hand-held probe across the patient's chest to obtain a variety of ultrasound images.
+The physiologist will move a small, hand-held probe across your chest to get ultrasound images.

 The procedure is performed as a day case, under sedation.
 You will be able to go home two to three hours after the procedure.